kliewerdaniel/Golum6/_posts/2024-09-13-updating-your-blog-to-use-anthropic-api.md

 title: Updating Your Jekyll Blog to Use Anthropic API
 date: 2024-09-13T11:51:00.000Z
 ---
+'''markdown
-'''# Updating Your Jekyll Blog to Use Anthropic API
+# Updating Your Jekyll Blog to Use Anthropic API
 ## 1. Install Required Python Packages
 First, make sure you have the necessary Python packages installed: pip install anthropic requests